 A major challenge for scaling medical device and equipment companies lies in attracting marketing talent and aligning recruitment effort with the company’s marketing strategy, ensuring that new hires amplify efforts and fill any gaps in expertise.
 HubSpot reports that 21% of marketers expect hiring quality talent to be their biggest challenge in 2022.
 A LinkedIn report identifies a growing marketing skills gap, due to employers increasingly seeking marketers with soft creative skills as well as technical skills.
 Finding candidates with the full suite of skills is becoming more difficult due to demand outpacing supply.
 It is important that new hires are selected to complement the company’s marketing strategy, rather than simply to fill a vacancy.
 The first recruitment challenge for scaling companies is that in-house marketing managers may not necessarily be experts in the specific roles the company needs to hire for.
 Managers may have experience in one to three marketing channels, and so may not be experts in the exact areas that the company needs to hire for.
 Considering the competition for recruiting talent, this can make it difficult to know exactly which skillset the company is lacking, as well as the appropriate level of compensation to offer to aid retention.
 This can lead to hiring mismatches, as the company lacks the knowledge of its exact hiring needs.

-Beyond the question of the appropriate hire for the companies needs, is the simple problem of hiring for roles that are in short supply.
+Beyond the question of the appropriate hire for the company’s needs, is the simple problem of hiring for roles that are in short supply.
 For example, while there often seems to be many job seekers looking for social media marketing roles, finding an expert email marketer who knows the ins and outs of your specific email marketing platform (e.g. HubSpot, Pardot, Marketo, Klaviyo, Zoho Campaigns, etc.) can often be quite challenging.
 In our experience, this can lead to expensive marketing tools and software going unused while a company desperately hunts for a qualified candidate.
-Again, by contrast, the right agency may be able to supply you with a HubSpot or Marketo qualified email expert, who can immediately achieve results for you on a fractional basis that may take months to achieve if you needed to train a new hire.
+Again, by contrast, the right agency may be able to supply you with a HubSpot or Marketo qualified email expert, who can immediately achieve results for you on a fractional basis – where this process could take months if training up a new hire.

 Using an Agency to Overcome Challenges in Marketing Employee Retention for Medical Device and Equipment Companies